 Screening mammogram has consistently shown to reduce death rates from breast cancer in all age groups.
-The reduced death rate ranges between 14-32% in women between the ages of 50-69.
-The drop in breast cancer death rate because of mammograms is about 15% for women between the ages of 39-49.
+The reduced death rate ranges between 20% and 40% in women between the ages of 50 and 69.
+The drop in breast cancer death rate because of mammograms is between 20 and 30% for women between the ages of 39 and 49.

-For some women who do mammograms regularly, there will be some "false positive” results.
-This means that the mammogram will show an area that needs followup, either with more imaging, or even an unnecessary biopsy, until it is proven to be benign.
+For some women who have mammograms regularly, there will be some "false positive” results.
+This means that the mammogram will show an area that needs follow-up, either with more imaging, or even a biopsy, until it is proven to be benign (not cancer).
 The rates of these "false positive” findings on the mammogram tend to be higher in younger women, but are infrequent overall.
-Most women accept the temporary anxiety associated with false positive findings knowing that screening mammograms can detect cancer earlier and reduce mortality from breast cancer.
+Most women accept the temporary anxiety associated with false positive findings, knowing that screening mammograms can detect cancer earlier and reduce mortality from breast cancer.

 What the studies are unsure of:

-It is not clear whether breast self examinations done by patients really helps with decreasing death rate from cancer.
+It is not clear whether breast self-examinations done by patients really helps with decreasing the death rate from cancer.

 Cleveland Clinic's approach:

-The different viewpoints from various national organizations were confusing for both patients and physicians.
+The different viewpoints from various national organizations are confusing for both patients and physicians.
 In 2010, Cleveland Clinic published some recommendations from a task force, which included physicians from a variety of subspecialties, including oncology, primary care, radiology, and breast surgery.
-They recommended:
+We recommended: